prchyr/RadioScatter/README.md

 this is the RadioScatter module.
 It has been made to run independently of, or within, GEANT4.
-It simulates RF scattering from points in 4 space, which may be ionization deposits left by particle showers produced in geant4. it is highly customizable. the module slac_rf is g4 source code that will produce histograms of voltages received in a scattering experiment.
-To use it, you need to have the following things installed and working:
+It simulates RF scattering from points in 4 space, which may be ionization deposits left by particle showers produced in geant4. it is highly customizable. more information is found in the header files where the functions are documented, and the examples.

+###Prerequisites

 ROOT 6.08 or higher (https://root.cern.ch/downloading-root)
 CLHEP (https://gitlab.cern.ch/CLHEP/CLHEP)

-to run inside of GEANT4, you'll need to have that installed
+the module slac_rf is g4 source code that will produce histograms of voltages received in a scattering experiment. to run inside of GEANT4, you'll need to have that installed

 GEANT4 (https://geant4.web.cern.ch/geant4/support/download.shtml)